 Behavioral Health DWI Court

-The Behavioral Health DWI Court began admitting participants in May of 2016.
+The Behavioral Health DWI Court has been serving the community since May of 2016.

-Additional information can be obtained by contacting the Metropolitan Court Probation Division at (505) 938-4236.
+Additional information can be obtained by contacting the Metropolitan Court Behavioral Health Division at (505) 938-4272.